ilkerkaracaa/sqlTutorial/Tutorial11/README.md

 - EXCEPT
 - (SELECT first_name
 - FROM customer);
-4)Let's also do the first 3 queries for repeating data.
+4) Let's also do the first 3 queries for repeating data.
 - (SELECT first_name
 - FROM actor)
 - UNION ALL